MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: Learning Theory; Book.
   - <details><summary>Digest</summary> The goal of the class (and thus of this textbook) is to present old and recent results in learning theory for the most widely-used learning architectures.
 This class is geared towards theory-oriented students as well as students who want to acquire a basic mathematical understanding of algorithms used throughout machine learning and associated fields that are significant users of learning methods such as computer vision or natural language processing.

+- Challenges with unsupervised LLM knowledge discovery. [[paper]](https://arxiv.org/abs/2312.10029)
+  - Sebastian Farquhar, Vikrant Varma, Zachary Kenton, Johannes Gasteiger, Vladimir Mikulik, Rohin Shah.
+  - Key Word: Large Language Model; Unsuperivsed Knowledge Discovery.
+  - <details><summary>Digest</summary> The paper demonstrates that current unsupervised methods for large language models do not effectively uncover knowledge, but rather emphasize prominent features of the model's activations.
+It introduces the concept of consistency structure for knowledge elicitation and presents experiments revealing that unsupervised methods may prioritize a different prominent feature over knowledge.
+The paper concludes that existing unsupervised methods are inadequate for discovering latent knowledge and suggests sanity checks for evaluating future knowledge elicitation methods.
+Additionally, it hypothesizes that identification issues, such as distinguishing a model's knowledge from that of a simulated character's, will persist in future unsupervised methods.

 - Proving Linear Mode Connectivity of Neural Networks via Optimal Transport. [[paper]](https://arxiv.org/abs/2310.19103)
   - Damien Ferbach, Baptiste Goujaud, Gauthier Gidel, Aymeric Dieuleveut.
   - Key Word: Linear Mode Connectivity; Optimal Transport.